Gurimarie/Entertainments-r-us/README.md

 #### Future features:
 - The search-function currently only searches through titles and descriptions in the performances-model.
 The search will in the future also include artists, categories, artisttypes etc. to span all the information contained in the website.
 - There will also be a possibility to sort artists by how much their cheapest and most costly products are (price low-high and high-low), and to sort performances by how many views they have had.
 - Currently all the users with "artist-user-type" (staff) has access to delete and edit all the performances, artists and products on the website.
 They should naturally only be able to add, edit and delete items regarding their own artist (or artists).
-The plan is to add a owner-field to the artist-model, so that only the user that creates an artist has the right to edit that artist an all performances and products related to that artist.
+The plan is to add a owner-field to the artist-model, so that only the user that creates an artist has the right to edit that artist and all performances and products related to that artist.
+- Artist ratings are now entered when you add a new artist, but this will in the future be something coming from customer-replies, and not from the artist themselves.

 ## Issues overcome
 ### Challenge with link from "all performances"-page to "artist-page"
-There is a difficulty retreiving the django-artist.id at the all performances-page in order to link to the individual artist-page, because the performances-class only had the artist_id-filed, and not the actual artist-id.
+There is a difficulty retreiving the django-artist.id at the all performances-page in order to link to the individual artist-page, because the performances-class only had the artist_id-field, and not the actual artist-id.
 The artist-page-view takes primary key artist.id (an integer) as input, but when retrieving the artist_id from "all performances"-page, it comes up as Artist: Artist object (6), instead of as 6.
 Whith sting-method on Artist-class "return self.artist_name" it comes up as the artist_name ex.
 Lucia Popp.
 Neither option works in the url and view for artist-page.
-The issue is not overcome yet, but will (hopefully) be solved eventually.
+The issue was solved by correct dotnotation.

 ### Links to edit and delete should not be clicked by accident
 The edit and delete-links were at first so small and so close together, and also close to other links, that they could very easily be clicked by accident.
 The problem was sorted in a few different ways, by adding some distance to orther links, and by adding a horisontal line between these links at the bottom, and the rest of the content.
 ![Picture of edit and delete-links](static/readme_pictures/Edit_and_delete.PNG)

-### Problem with Stripe payments
-When pressing the pay now-button, seemingly nothing happens.
-Not on the UI-side.
-Stipe gets a message of a failed payment, so something is registering.
-Error message says the problem in in viuws.py line 62,

 ## Technology used
 ### Programming languages:
-- html
+- HTML
-- css
+- CSS
-- js
+- JS
-- python
+- Python
-- github
+- Github
 - Heroku
 - Postgres database
--
+- AWS Amazon Web Services

 ### Frameworks, libraries and programs:
 - Bootstrap